 MSM is food-grade organic sulfur, which is thought to enhance collagen and keratin for smooth skin.
-It’s also said to improve the sine of hair.
+It’s also said to improve the shine of hair.

 MSM is NOT the same of the “suflur” you’ll see at the store.
 It’s food-grade and organic which means it’s easily absorbed by the human body.

 Food-grade MSM comes in a white powder, so if you have “sulfur” that’s yellow, it is not organic MSM, according to the information found online.